transdigiware/hyperledger-fabric-on-linux-one/README.md

     ![Select Hyperledger Fabric v1.0.](images/SelectHFv1.png)

 55. Complete the following fields according to the information in your connection.json on the Linux guest.
-This is in your terminal as found in step 58.**Information for Orderer, Channel, MSP ID, CA, Peers and Key Value Store must be exact.**
+This is in your terminal as found in step 49. **Information for Orderer, Channel, MSP ID, CA, Peers and Key Value Store must be exact.**

     * Connection Profile — LinuxONECC